adi2355/adi2355/README.md

 ### 2. Design for recovery, not just the happy path
 OTA dual-bank rollback on firmware.
 Crash-safe sync cursors and conflict resolution on mobile.
 Dead-letter queues and idempotent replay on the backend.
 Every subsystem assumes failure is a runtime constant, not an edge case.
-> Goal: Every failure mode has a named recovery mechanism — not a silent fallback.
+> Goal: Every failure mode has a named recovery mechanism, no silent fallbacks.

 ### 3. Enforce idempotency at every trust boundary
 Sequence numbers and CRC integrity in the BLE protocol.
 Cursor-based sync with deterministic conflict resolution on mobile.
 Request-level deduplication and transactional outbox delivery on the backend.
 Retries, duplicates, and reordering are expected across every boundary.